 Chemical Smell

-A cracked heat exchanger can allow gases such as carbon monoxide to mix with your home's air supply.
-A cracked heat exchanger can often produce a smell similar to formaldehyde.
+A cracked heat exchanger can allow gases such as carbon monoxide to mix with your home's air supply and often produce a smell similar to formaldehyde.
 If you notice a chemical smell, shut off the unit immediately.
 Cracked or broken heat exchangers result in about 1,500 deaths in the U.S. each year.

 Musty Smell

-A persistent musty smell, or dirty sock odor, can indicate the presence of mold or mildew in your air ducts or furnace.
+A persistent musty smell or dirty sock odor can indicate the presence of mold or mildew in your air ducts or furnace.
 Mold can often grow in air ducts, especially if you live in an area of the country with high humidity levels.
 Mold produces allergens that can cause allergic reactions in sensitive people and lead to fever symptoms, including sneezing, watery eyes, and an itchy nose or throat.
-If you think mold is causing a musty smell, contact a professional right away to remedy the issue.
+If you think mold is causing a musty smell, immediately contact a professional to remedy the issue.

 Gas or Rotten Egg Smell

-A gas or a rotten egg smell are likely indicators of a natural gas leak.
+A gas or a rotten egg smell is likely an indicator of a natural gas leak.
 Since natural gas has no odor, gas companies add a chemical called mercaptan to it, which gives it an unpleasant rotten egg-type smell.
 If you notice a gas smell, turn off the gas supply shutoff valve; if possible, exit your house and call 911.
 Exposure to natural gas can lead to serious health issues and even death.

 Furnace gas leaks are often caused by a cracked heat exchanger, which will need to be repaired or replaced by a professional HVAC technician.
 It's important to note that a rotten egg, or a sulfur smell, could also be caused by a sewer leak or a dry sewer trap near your furnace.